 Essential-G™ is an eco-friendly biostimulant.
 A biostimulant is any substance or microorganism that can be applied to plants to boost natural plant processes.
 Essential-G™ produces more fertile soil, increases the number of nutrients available, drives root growth, and improves water absorption.
 If you’re also overseeding your lawn at this time, adding Essential-G™ will accelerate turf seed or sod establishment.
 Plus, this lawn biostimulant will also boost the effectiveness of Complete 14-7-14, so using them together is a match made in heaven.

 Core or plug aerators (manual or machine) aren’t the only types of aerating equipment.
-Spike aerators can be used for very small lawns — it’s just core aeration without the hollow cores.
+Spike aerators can be used for small lawns — it’s just core aeration without the hollow cores.
 For spike aeration, you can use a pitchfork or spiked lawn aeration shoes to simply “spike” the soil.
 Spike aeration will loosen the soil and reduce compaction short-term but will increase compaction long term.
 If you have mild soil compaction and a tiny lawn, spike aeration might be for you, but most lawns will benefit from deep core aeration.
 Core aeration is no walk in the park but will give your lawn sustained, dense growth in the long run, so yes, it is worth the effort!